 ~ Use less costly production methods.
 Maybe a different kind of paper, a less glossy finish, a less expensive printer.

 I know the bit about printers.
 The last time I shopped around for a printer I got some quotes which were 3 times other quotes for the exact same specifications!

 ~ Look to newer technologies for production.
 The Stitches CDs are a fantastic value, giving you lots of stitches for a good price in a small package.
 Other ideas might be eBooks, a booklet with a CD, a DVD demonstrating the technique, or even a Cybercourse might be alternatives to an expensive book.

-As authors and teachers we may have had the luxury before of having our products bought no matter the cost.
-But with gas at over $4.00 per gallon, we can’t count on this anymore.
+As authors and teachers, we may have had the luxury before of having our products bought no matter the cost.
+But with gas at well over $4.00 per gallon, we can’t count on this anymore.
 I’d really like to see this change, how about you?

 About Janet M Perry